Ram-india/my-project/README.md

 ### Fetching Products

-     .Data is fetched from the Fake Store API using the useEffect hook and stored in state.
+     -Data is fetched from the Fake Store API using the useEffect hook and stored in state.

 ### Adding to Cart

-    .When a user clicks “Add to Cart” product is added to the cart
+    -When a user clicks “Add to Cart” product is added to the cart

 ### Cart Management
-    .The cart state dynamically updates as products are added.
+    -The cart state dynamically updates as products are added.
-	.The total price is recalculated whenever changes occur.
+	-The total price is recalculated whenever changes occur.